Emergent Replica Conformal Symmetry in Non-Hermitian SYK$_2$ Chains: Abstract

 \section{Abstract}

 Recently, the steady states of non-unitary free fermion dynamics are found to exhibit novel critical phases with power-law squared correlations and a logarithmic subsystem entanglement.
 In this work, we theoretically understand the underlying physics by constructing solvable static/Brownian quadratic Sachdev-Ye-Kitaev chains with non-Hermitian dynamics.
-We find the action of the replicated system generally shows (one or infinite copies of) $O(2)\times O(2)$ symmetries, which is broken to $O(2)$ by the saddle-point solution.
+We find the action of the replicated system generally shows (one or infinite copies of) $\bm{O(2)\times O(2)}$ symmetries, which is broken to $\bm{O(2)}$ by the saddle-point solution.
 This leads to an emergent conformal field theory of the Goldstone modes.
-We derive their effective action and obtain the universal critical behaviors of squared correlators.
-Furthermore, the entanglement entropy of a subsystem $A$ with length $L_A$ corresponds to the energy of the half-vortex pair $S\sim \rho_s \log L_A$, where $\rho_s$ is the stiffness of the Goldstone mode.
-We also discuss special limits where more than one Goldstone mode exists and comment on interaction effects.
+We derive the effective action and obtain the universal critical behaviors of squared correlators.
+Furthermore, the entanglement entropy of a subsystem $\bm{A}$ with length $\bm{L_A}$ corresponds to the energy of the half-vortex pair $\bm{S\sim \rho_s \log L_A}$, where $\bm{\rho_s}$ is the total stiffness of the Goldstone modes.
+We also discuss special limits with more than one branch of Goldstone modes and comment on interaction effects.